golemcloud/golem-rust/README.md

 ## golem-rust-examples

 Inner binary project which depends on golem-rust.
-Here you can find mode examples on how to use golem-rust.
+Here you can find more examples on how to use golem-rust.